vault_ssh¶

 userorhost.
 Defaults touser.- key_id

-The key ID the created certificate should have.
-If unspecified, the display name of the creating token will be used.
+Key ID the created certificate should have.
+If unspecified, the display name of the creating token is used.

 - critical_options